In simple terms

 Download

-If you have a PsyToolkit account, you can upload the zipfile directly to your PsyToolkit account.
-Watch a video on how to do that.
 If you want to upload the zipfile into your PsyToolkit account, make sure the file is not automatically uncompressed (some browsers, especially Mac Safari, by default uncompress zip files).
 Read here how to easily deal with this.

 Further reading